grebnafets/documenter/README.md

 ==========

   You are more then welcome to.
-  Check the -developer folder, make changes and then run the makefile.php with the querystring "?s=documenter&a=docu Just make sure the permissions are right.
+  Check the -developer folder, make changes and then run the makefile.php with the querystring "?s=documenter&a=docu" Just make sure the permissions are right.

   You can contact me via email: stefan.berg85@gmail.com